RookieTerry/SDN-FlowControl/README.md

 - Analyzed switch edge port data to monitor traffic patterns, adjusting system states to optimize performance.
 - Managed IP address pairs and processed incoming data packets, improving threat detection and response times.
 ## How to run
-To run this code, you have to install JDK 1.8 on your physical machine, as well as the Floodlight Controller in Java.
+To run this code, you have to install JDK 1.8 on your physical machine.
 This project use a Mininet platform in a Ubuntu virtual machine to simulate a simple SDN topology, and run a Floodlight Controller on the physical machine to send commands, thus control the traffic in the vm's network.
+**NB.
+This project cannot be used independently.
+It has to be based on Java source code of Floodlight Controller.
+Due to the limitation of file size, I cannot upload it here.**

 The topology is as below: